 No. Both of these procedures should be coded using CPT 92597 (Evaluation for use and/or fitting of voice prosthetic device to supplement oral speech)

 When evaluating a child’s speech and language abilities, use 92523.
 If you also complete a full evaluation of that child’s cognitive abilities using standardized cognitive tests, use 96125 and follow the guidelines outlined previously.
-For example, use 96125-52 for a cognitive assessment that takes less than 31 minutes.
 If you see a very young child, perhaps with multiple impairments, you could consider 96111 (Developmental testing, includes assessment of motor, language, social, adaptive and/or cognitive functioning by standardized developmental instruments).

 In anticipation of the deletion of 92506, ASHA submitted a letter to the Centers for Medicare and Medicaid Services (CMS) requesting that CPT 92605 (Evaluation for prescription of non-speech-generating augmentative and alternative communication device, face-to-face with the patient; first hour) and CPT 92618 (each additional 30 minutes) be added to the Medicare Physician Fee Schedule (MPFS).
-However, CMS did not address ASHA's request in the 2014 MPFS and ASHA will be meeting with CMS to discuss this issue.
-In the meantime, we recommend billing CPT 92523 for Medicare purposes.
+However, CMS did not address ASHA's request in the 2014 MPFS.
+ASHA met with CMS representatives to discuss this issue and CMS made it clear that non-SGD services are considered "bundled" (i.e., not separately billable) and would be captured under any other services the SLP provided that day (e.g, 92523 or 92507).
+ASHA and CMS are investigating alternatives for those times an SLP would provide a non-SGD service alone.
+Currently, this would not be billable under CMS' interpretation.
+ASHA will continue to work with CMS on this issue.

 You should start by getting in touch with your payer to ensure they are aware of the coding change.
 Sometimes, coding systems are not completely updated by the first of the year, causing billing problems.